Differential graded categories and Deligne conjecture: Introduction

-(for homogeneous $a,b,c$), where $-\wedge-$ and $\{-,-\}$ are the operations induced on cohomology by $-\cup-$ and $[-,-]$, correspondingly.
-This data is called a Gerstenhaber algebra over $k$.
-The operad of Gerstenhaber algebras is an operad in $k$-vector spaces, denoted by $e_2$.
+Such data is called a {\it Gerstenhaber algebra} over $\k$, or a 2-algebra.
+The operad of Gerstenhaber algebras is an operad in $\k$-vector spaces, denoted by $e_2$.

-In 1976, Fred Cohen [C] proved that the operad $e_2$ is the homology operad of the little discs operad $E_2$, for the case of $\cchar k=0$: $e_2=H_\ldot(E_2,k)$.
+In 1976, Fred Cohen [C] proved that the operad $e_2$ is the homology operad of the little discs operad $E_2$, for the case of $\cchar \k=0$: $e_2=H_\ldot(E_2,k)$.

-The situation was as follows: on the cohomology of the Hochschild complex there acts the cohomology operad of the chain operad of little discs.
-Then Deligne claimed that the chain operad itself (which is an operad in complexes of vector spaces over $k$) acts on the Hochschild complex.
+The situation looked as follows: the cohomology operad of the little discs operad acted on the cohomology of the Hochschild complex .
+It motivated Deligne to claim that the chain operad of little discs acts on the Hochschild complex, for any associative algebra $A$.

-This claim is indeed non-trivial, as the equation analogous to \eqref{intron1} fails on the level of Hochschild cochains:
+This claim was highly non-trivial, as the equation (3) of \eqref{intron1} fails on the level of Hochschild cochains: